Breast Cancer Symptoms Checklist: What to Look For at Home

 - Tender nodes near the neck or collarbone: These are often mistaken for signs of infection but could indicate metastasis.

-- Persistent swelling without illness: Lymph nodes that stay swollen even when you’re not sick need to be checked out.
+- Persistent swelling without illness: Lymph nodes that stay swollen even when you’re not sick need to be checked out by a healthcare provider right away.

 Sudden Weight Loss or Fatigue